wolfgangwazzlestrauss/numdump/README.md

-# IntDump
+# NumDump

-IntDump is a small binary progam that mimics `hexdump`.
-However, it prints binary as unsigned integers instead of hexidecimal format.
+numdump is a small binary progam that produces hex dumps for numeric interpretations of bytes.